Repox/SimpleUsers/README.markdown

-SimpleUsers v0.1
+SimpleUsers v2.0
 ================

+##WARNING:
+This is a simple user management script that is currently only available because it's in use some places.
+If possible, find other solutions for your user management handling.

 Requirements
 ------------

-SimpleUsers needs PHP 5, MySQL (no special version needed) and the MySQL Improved extension (http://php.net/mysqli).
+SimpleUsers needs PHP 5.5, MySQL (no special version needed) and the MySQL Improved extension (http://php.net/mysqli).

 SKILLS
 ------